Ajendra-Space/laravel-project-curd/README.md

 How can use this simple CURD laravel code, simple follow this steps

-1. Download sql file add your db name check .env file also
+1. Download laravel_crud.sql file add your db name check .env file also
 2. my case my db name  -> laravel_crud
 3. Now you add sql file in laravel_crud DB
 4. First All files download run this cmd -> php artisan serve